NotSoupCarry/.dotfiles/README.md

 ## Customization

 Feel free to modify any configuration to suit your needs.
-The setup is designed to fit my needs and my work flow.

-### Theming
+This setup is designed to fit my needs and my work flow.

-To change the color scheme:
+To change the color scheme and the wallpaper:
 Place your wallpaper in `~/.config/wallpapers/` and press SUPER + TAB (I store my wallpapers at <a href="https://github.com/NotSoupCarry/wallpapers">my wallpapers repo</a>)